augustoconconi/wsl-backup/README.md

 ## To test

-In the terminal, open the directory where the file is located and run the file `.\backup.sh Ubuntu-18.04`
+In the Terminal, open the directory where the file is located and run the file `.\backup.sh Ubuntu-18.04`

-In the task scheduler, click on the task and click on 'Run'
+In the Task Scheduler, select the task and click on 'Run'

 ## Português